Rudolf Abel: Release and later life

 Fisher served just over four years of his sentence.
 On 10 February 1962, he was exchanged for the shot-down American U-2 pilot Francis Gary Powers.
 The exchange took place on the Glienicke Bridge that linked West Berlin with Potsdam, which became famous during the Cold War as the "Bridge of Spies".
 At precisely the same time, at Checkpoint Charlie, Frederic Pryor was released by the East German Stasi into the waiting arms of his father.
 A few days later Fisher, reunited with his wife Elena and daughter Evelyn, flew home.

-For the sake of its own reputation it suited the KGB to portray "Abel's" nine years of being an undetected agent in the United States as a triumph by a dedicated NKVD member.
-The myth of the master spy Rudolf Abel replaced the reality of Fisher's illegal residency, even as the party hierarchy was well aware that Fisher had achieved nothing of real significance.
-During his eight years as an illegal resident he appears not to have recruited, or even identified, a single potential agent.
+For the sake of its own reputation it suited the KGB to reveal "Abel's" nine years of being an undetected agent in the United States as a triumph by a dedicated NKVD member.
+The idea that the name of the master spy was Rudolf Abel replaced the reality of Fisher.
+During his eight years as an illegal resident, Fisher was one of the most successful KGB agents in the United States.
+Even though he appears not to have recruited a single agent, he identified potential spies and managed and expanded the existing network so well that CIA director Allen Dulles said that he wished that he had even one agent as good as Abel operating within the USSR.

 After his return to Moscow, Fisher was employed by the Illegals Directorate of the KGB's First Chief Directorate, giving speeches and lecturing school children on intelligence work, but became increasingly disillusioned.
 He made a notable appearance in the foreword to the Soviet spy film Dead Season and also worked as a consultant on the film.

-Fisher, who was a heavy smoker, died of lung cancer on 15 November 1971.
-His ashes were interred at the Donskoye Cemetery under his real name; next to Konon Molody, who had died the previous year.
+A heavy smoker, Fisher died of lung cancer on 15 November 1971.
+His ashes were interred at the Donskoye Cemetery under his real name, next to Konon Molody who had died the previous year.
 A few Western correspondents were invited there to view for themselves the true identity of the spy who never "broke".